Is it a heart attack or heartburn?

 The diagnosis of heartburn is through a combination of:

-- Evaluating the symptoms - the doctor will ask about when, how often, and how long they happen for, the level of severity, and how the problem varies and responds to meals, posture and so on
+- Evaluating the symptoms: The doctor will ask about when, how often, and how long they happen for, the level of severity, and how the problem varies and responds to meals, the person's posture, and so on.

-- How the symptoms respond to treatments that suppress acid in the stomach
+- Response to treatment: This looks at how symptoms respond to treatments that suppress acid in the stomach.

-- Possible imaging of the food pipe - doctors may use a camera known as an endoscope to see any damage in the food pipe lining
+- Imaging of the food pipe: A camera known as an endoscope may be used to see any damage in the food pipe lining.

-- Possible pH testing of the food pipe to measure the level of acidity
+- pH testing of the food pipe: This can measure the level of acidity.

 Learn more about the warning signs of a heart attack.